nubenetes/awesome-kubernetes/docs/golang.md

 - [==GoogleCloudPlatform/golang-samples: Sample apps and code written for Google Cloud in the Go programming language.==](https://github.com/GoogleCloudPlatform/golang-samples)
 - [rehacktive/caffeine](https://github.com/rehacktive/caffeine) A very basic REST service for JSON data - enough for prototyping and MVPs!
 - [ebosas/microservices](https://github.com/ebosas/microservices) A microservices example in Go
 - [iximiuz/client-go-examples](https://github.com/iximiuz/client-go-examples) Collection of mini-programs demonstrating Kubernetes client-go usage.
+If you're writing controllers or any other form of automation on top of Kubernetes, this repository with Go examples might come in handy.
 - [Mathieu-Desrochers/Learning-Go](https://github.com/Mathieu-Desrochers/Learning-Go) Minimal working examples of Go's unique features.

 ## Dockerfile for go